GWwangshuo/VTSCG_LTVRR/README.md

 cd $ROOT/data/vg8k
 mkdir VG_100K
 ```
+Download the dataset [here](https://drive.google.com/file/d/1S8WNnK0zt8SDAGntkCiRDfJ8rZOR3Pgx/view?usp=sharing) and our annotations [here](https://drive.google.com/drive/folders/1wHL0BXa89ExYE4SA5LEQ8e3y0kVPzdkU?usp=sharing).
+Unzip it under the data folder.
+You should see a `vg8k` folder unzipped there.
+It contains a seed folder called `seed3` that contains .json annotations that suit the dataloader used in this repo.
 Unzip all images (part 1 and part 2) into `VG_100K/`.
 There should be a total of 108249 files.

 ## Pretrained Weights